top of page

 IPA:

-To force oneself or one's ideas onto others, often in an intrusive or unwelcome way.
+Obtrude means to force oneself or one's ideas onto others, often in an intrusive or unwelcome way.

 "It is impolite to obtrude yourself into someone else's conversation."

-Detailed meaning of obtrude
+Detailed Meaning of Obtrude

 When someone obtrudes, they may interrupt conversations, insert their opinions where they are not wanted, or impose themselves on others without invitation.
 The act of obtruding can be intentional, such as when someone seeks to dominate a discussion, or unintentional, such as when someone is unaware of social cues or boundaries.
 Obtrusion can be seen as a form of rudeness or disrespect, as it disregards the feelings and preferences of others.
 However, in some contexts, such as in politics or advocacy, obtruding may be seen as a necessary tactic to draw attention to important issues or causes.
 Overall, the term "obtrude" carries a negative connotation, suggesting an unwelcome or overbearing presence.